AndreiMuciu/AndreiMuciu/README.md

 Junior Web Full-Stack Egineer
 -----------------------------

-I'm a student in 3rd year at University Polytechnic from Timisoara in 3rd year of study in computer science.
+I'm a student at University Polytechnic from Timisoara in 4th year of study in computer science.
 I consider myself a curious person, I like to explore and discover new skills that can help me progress in the future.
 I am an open person, I like to discuss and work with new people.
 I have a great passion for programming, I like to work on a project to reach the satisfaction of achieving the long-awaited final result.
 "Insanity is doing the same thing over and over again and expecting different results."

 * 🌍  I'm based in Timisoara, Romania, European Union
 * 🖥️  See my portfolio at [Me](http://andreimucioniu.netlify.app/)